Step 2 of 5

 A company has 1 shareholder.
 The shares are certified.
 There are 2 certificate bearers with 50% of the shares.
 Both certificate bearers (indirect shareholders) are UBOs in this example, as the certificates grant them the economic interest.

-If one or two persons have effective control, based on other circumstances than voting rights, you may designate these persons as UBOs.
+Are there individuals who have effective control, based on other circumstances than voting rights?
+Then you may designate these persons as UBOs.

 Example of effective control

 A company has 10 shareholders.
-None of these shareholders owns more than 25% of the shares, and none of them has a different stake in the company.
-There is only 1 stakeholder, R, who attends the shareholders’ meetings and takes decisions: effectively, R has control, and is the UBO in this example.
+None of these shareholders owns more than 25% of the shares, and none of them has a different stake in the organisation.
+There is only 1 shareholder, R, who attends the shareholders’ meetings, takes decisions, and effectively has control.
+Shareholder R is a UBO in this example.

-In that case, you register all managing directors as the organisation’s UBOs.
-You can only do so if these managers are registered in the Business Register as statutory directors.
+These persons rank as executive officers, and as such can be called the UBOs of the bv, nv, SE, or SCE.
+They are registered in the Business Register as statutory directors.
 You do not register them on the basis of having a stake in the organisation, but because they have the function of director.

 Then choose the first interest that applies from the list on this page.